In Exercises 13–20, express the indicated degree of likelihood as... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a value between 0 and 1.
-A probability of 0 indicates that the event cannot happen, while a probability of 1 indicates certainty that the event will occur.
-In this context, it quantifies the chance of a movie having a female lead or co-lead based on observed data.
+A probability of 0 indicates that the event cannot happen, while a probability of 1 indicates certainty.
+In the context of the SAT question, the probability of guessing the correct answer from five options is calculated as the number of successful outcomes (1 correct answer) divided by the total number of possible outcomes (5 options).

 Recommended video: